Sameer67/Sameer67/README.md

 - 👋 Hi, I’m @Sameer67
 - 👀 I’m interested in...
 Research and Developement related projects
-- 🌱 I’m currently learning...
-Dash plotly with javascript and python
-- 💞️ I’m looking to collaborate on... python and Javascript
+- 💞️ I’m looking to collaborate on... python, Javascript, NLP and AI research
 - 📫 How to reach me ... sameersitaula67@gmail.com or +9779864128056

 <!---